kyma-project/website/content/blog-posts/2021-05-27-release-notes-1.23/index.md

 - [Azure](https://github.com/Azure/azure-service-operator)
 - [AWS](https://github.com/aws-controllers-k8s/community)

-The decision impacts also these components that are deprecated together with Service Catalog:
+Furthermore, the following components have been impacted by this decision and are therefore deprecated together with Service Catalog:
 - Helm Broker
 - Application Broker
 - Service Binding Usage Controller